barnalismollich/coyotiv-barnali-smollich/README.md

 2. No chat tool.
 No todo / shopping list.
 3. Form follows function, i.e. it can just be a plain white website with a header and "Impressum" and other mandatory stuff (Privacy, Policy) and not a fancy website.
 4. Only storage of documents.
 No storage of photos, videos in the first version.
-5. I would like to write / tape diary regularly in order not to forget the happy and unhappy moments in our family life but audios will not be done in first version.6.
+5. I would like to write / tape diary regularly in order not to forget the happy and unhappy moments in our family life but audios will not be done in first version.

-**References / Sources**
+**References / Sources / Ideas**

-Evernote, Penzu, Jimdo templates, balsamiq tutorial Armagan, google drive / amazon drive
+Evernote, Penzu, Jimdo templates, balsamiq tutorial by Armagan, google drive / amazon drive

+**Installation**

+Clone the repository and open the project in your coding environment e.g. Visual Studio Code.